SAK YANT TATTOO FAQ

 Do not get Intoxicated

 Do Not speak ill of your Mother (or any Mother)

 11 ) Is a Sak Yant Tattoo Safe and Hygienic?

 Many Tourists and Westerners like the idea of getting a Sak Yant Tattoo but then begin to question the standards of hygiene with this tattoo.
 This is especially true it seems if you have found and read blogs about Bangkok's famous Wat Bang Phra who do tend to reuse the needles and Ink.
-At Sak Yant Chiang Mai have already visited over 45 Temples and Sak Yant providers before selecting the ones we use.
+At Sak Yant Chiang Mai have already visited many Temples and Sak Yant providers before selecting the ones we use.
 We have ensured your health is a primary concern, and taken care to provide a safe and hygienic experience.